Crabtree's Kittle House

 In his arms she calmed down quickly.

 He spent the rest of the visit holding her.
 After she was calm and happy, Steve sang her songs and talked to her for about forty-five minutes.
-He sat on the floor of a hotel room in Chappaqua and held his daughter and sang to her and the world outside the room — the attorneys, the jurisdictional arguments, the grandmother shaking in the parking lot — did not exist.
+He sat on the floor of a hotel room in Chappaqua and held his daughter and sang to her and the world outside the room, the attorneys, the jurisdictional arguments, the grandmother shaking in the parking lot, did not exist.

 At the end of the visit, Steve walked out toward where he had left the Walsh grandparents.
 But they had gotten into their car and moved to a spot high on the driveway with a view of the hotel.

 Maura was crying in the car.
 Walsh Sr. was inside with her, trying to calm her down.
+He had moved the car to the high ground, the vantage point, where he could watch the visit’s end without being in it.

 Steve approached with Evie.